tomswinburne/tammber/EXAMPLE.md

 Finally, two extra parameters which can help finish a sampling task.

+For testing, we have a `NEBPolicy` to determine if we run MD and NEB, only NEBS, or only MD

 As we specify a fixed simulation time, there may be incomplete `NEB` calculations at the end of a run, meaning the constructed model is incomplete.
 There is thus an option to execute only `TAMMBER`